KYC Software for Canadian Banks: Comparison

 - Timestamped logs of every verification step, including automated and manual decisions

-- Original documents and analysis results retained for 5 years after the business relationship ends (MLR 2017, Regulation 40)
+- Original documents and analysis results retained for 5 years after the business relationship ends

-- Compliance dashboards showing completion rates, open alerts and processing times
+- Compliance dashboards showing completion rates, open alerts, and processing times

-UK regulatory requirements for banking KYC software
+Canadian regulatory requirements for banking KYC software

-Platform comparison for UK banks in 2026
+Platform comparison for Canadian banks in 2026

 | Criterion | CheckFile | Onfido | IDnow | Jumio |